 Sailing Expeditions to East Greenland

 These 7 day voyages include a flight from Iceland directly to Scorseby Sound in Greenland.
+The flight places are reserved and sold by our Icelandic authorised travel agents.
 350 km long this extensive fjord system offers arctic wildlife like musk ox, polar bear, narwhal, spectacular rock walls, mountains and glaciers.
 The ship carries an experienced wildlife guide who is also a sailor and there is plenty of hiking ashore too.
 For more details see the individual voyage descriptions.

 Ship Specification - Opal